 Modeling and teaching accountability as a positive and healthy part of company culture helps leaders reclaim the true concept.
 Instead of regarding it as a source of shame or negative criticism, the team quickly begins to understand what accountability really is, and when and how to use it.

 By doing so, employers can help people change their perception of what it means to hold themselves and others accountable.
-As a result, the whole company reaps the benefits of a workplace where accountability is the status quo.
+As a result, the whole company reaps the benefits of ownership in the workplace, where accountability is the status quo.

 For example, the benefits of accountability at work are: